zlwaterfield/scramble/README.md

-# Scramble - Open-Source Grammarly Alternative Chrome Extension
+# Scramble - Open-Source Grammarly Alternative

 Scramble is an open-source Chrome extension that leverages AI to enhance your writing directly in your browser.
 It's designed to be a more customizable and privacy-respecting alternative to Grammarly.